-The PowerShot V1 is Canon’s newest premium compact camera, designed as a successor to the ageing G7 X Mark III.
-While the G7 X line was popular with vloggers and travellers alike, it hadn’t seen a major update since 2019.
-The V1 brings that concept firmly into the modern content-creator era and is set to compete with the Sony ZV-1 and I was lucky enough for a Canon PowerShot V1 review hands-on pre-launch.
+The PowerShot V1 is Canon’s newest premium compact camera, designed as a successor to the aging G7 X Mark III.
+While the G7 X line was popular with vloggers and travelers alike, it hadn’t seen a major update since 2019.
+The V1 brings that concept firmly into the modern content-creator era and is set to compete with the Sony ZV-1, and I was lucky enough for a Canon PowerShot V1 hands-on review pre-launch.

 The Canon PowerShot V1 launched at the same time as the Canon EOS R50 V and you can read the full hands-on review of that here.